BestTimesToVisit.com Logo

 culture

-Remember that the Maldives is a Muslim country, so dress modestly when visiting local inhabited islands (outside of resort areas).
-This means covering your shoulders and knees; bikinis are generally only acceptable on resort beaches or designated 'bikini beaches' on local islands.
+Remember that the Maldives is a Muslim country, so dress modestly when visiting local islands (outside of resort areas).
+This means covering your shoulders and knees.
+While bikinis are fine on resort beaches and designated 'bikini beaches' on local islands, avoid wearing them in public areas or when interacting with locals.

 food